tomferg/starter-hugo-academic/content/publication/passively-learned-spatial-navigation-cues-evoke-reinforcement-learning-reward-signals/index.md

 publication_types:
   - "2"
 authors:
-  - admin and Williams
+  - Admin and Williams
   - C.C. and Skelton
-  - R.W. and Krigolson
+  - R.W. and Krigolson O.E.
-  - O.E.
 doi: 10.1016/j.cognition.2019.03.015
 abstract: Since the suggestion by Tolman (1948) that both rodents and humans create cognitive maps during navigation, the specifics of how navigators learn